 As trial court proceedings come to an end, each side faces critical decisions.
 Following an adverse result, does it make sense to appeal?
 Following a victory, does it make sense to settle and prevent an appeal by the other side?
 Our appellate lawyers help our clients make sound business decisions by offering frank, well-informed assessments of potential appeals.
 We base our assessments on judgment gained from decades of experience in the appellate courts.
 We also use a tool that no other firm can offer - an empirical study that we developed and constantly update in which we examine the types of judgments that are most frequently reversed in Texas appellate courts.
-The resulting article won the annual "Outstanding Law Review Article" award from the Texas Bar Foundation.

 By applying this research to specific cases, our appellate lawyers provide data-driven answers to such key questions as the following: